 Amande Diantre has arranged a late checkout so I loaf around the hotel, listening to CC’s pre-mixed album demos with which the guitarist has kindly furnished me.
 We breakfast on the terrace, cowering; it’s 33º in the shade, about 13º hotter than I like it.
 I don’t want to think about the temperature in direct sunlight.
 We somehow squeeze into the car and I’m driven to the station to catch a train to Paris Nord, then onto Creil for the Mix-Up Festival.
 I walk between Nord and St. Lazare stations, saving €1.70, but losing about five pounds in weight due to the heat.
-The train is busy and full of festival-goers with dreadlocks, cargo shorts and vest tops, and I wonder about the wisdom of us playing a festival frequented by such types, since such types are apt to partake of a large joint whilst enjoying reggae, and we are far from reggae.
+The train is busy and full of festival-goers with dreadlocks, cargo shorts and vest tops, and I wonder about the wisdom of us playing a festival frequented by such patrons, since such patrons are apt to partake of a large joint whilst enjoying reggae, and we are far from reggae.
 The SNCF rail company has its own police force and just before we depart I watch four of their meatheads on the platform drag two kids off the train, one bleeding from the mouth.
 The guards have firearms, truncheons, CS spray and telescopic batons.
 All wear black leather gloves.
-The kids look harmless, confused, led away by representatives of the biggest, least-accountable gang of thugs in the world.
+The kids look harmless, confused, led away by members of the biggest, least-accountable gang of thugs in the world.

 Finally we get everything working again and pick up where we left off.
 An old lad comes down the front with a six-year-old boy and a woman in her early forties.
 They’re into it and start dancing, followed by another couple, and we have around ten people nodding along, enjoying the show.
 Ben and Aaron get their heads down during the songs and play as they would in a sold-out room, exchanging good-natured banter with our tiny audience between songs, coming down from stage after the set to meet them at the merch stand.
 Amazingly we sell €35 of CDs and vinyl, and a couple of t-shirts.